kakatur/fraud-detection-using-dbt-and-snowpark/seeds/generate_fct_swipe.md

          'policy_start_date': [],
      })

-     # generate data for members
+     # generate data for Policy Holders
      for i in range(target_policy_holder_count):

          # is_fraud should happen for less than 1% cases